 It doesn't get much easier than a sheet pan meal!
 Cut up some veggies, protein, mix with a quick marinade and bake!
 This harvest chicken apple sausage sheet pan dinner requires minimal prep and takes only 30 minutes to bake.
 This was inspired by a sheet pan meal I saw on Instagram, but I made a few swaps and added my own twist.

 Easy dinners are one of my love languages.
 And they are even better when they are made in one pan.
 Less mess makes for a happy mama!

 Looking for more quick and healthy weeknight dinners?
 I've got you covered!
-Check out my oven baked fajitas, air fryer frozen salmon, healthy chicken fried rice, and one-pot chicken and kale soup.
+Check out my oven baked fajitas, air fryer frozen salmon, air fryer turkey burgers, healthy chicken fried rice, and one-pot chicken and kale soup.

 - DIETARY NEEDS - This easy sheet pan dinner is gluten-free, Paleo friendly, dairy free, and as always, clean eating.

 - PACKED WITH FLAVOR - The fall veggies and chicken apple sausage are all tossed in a bold maple Dijon marinade with Italian seasoning for the ultimate flavor combination.